navicore/augie/Augmatic/README.md

 Reference Camera Implementation using Augie
 ----------------------------------------------------

-NOTE, these are old todo notes, we're now using Github's issues system to manage bugs and features and milestones
+NOTE, these are old todo notes, use Github's issues from now on.
 ----------------------------------------------------

 ### TODO